 - crackers for serving

 - In a skillet over medium heat, add oil and saute onions until softened and lightly browned, about 10 minutes.

 - Add rosemary or thyme sprigs and pine nuts, stirring to toast the nuts.

 - Add all other ingredients (not the goat cheese) and saute about 2 minutes more.

 - Crumble goat cheese in a serving dish and top with the warm raisin mixture (remove herb sprigs).

-- Serve with crackers, garnish with fresh rosemary or thyme sprigs.
+- Serve with crackers, garnish with fresh rosemary sprigs.